 The Andean cloud forests that surround Machu Picchu are rich with plant and animal life, from vibrant orchids and exotic bromeliads to colorful butterflies, monkeys, and myriad species of indigenous birds.
 Various endangered species can sometimes be seen, including the Andean cock-of-the-rock, Andean spectacled bear, river otter, and mountain lion.
-Birders should be on the lookout for the following species:

 The largest group of indigenous people in Peru are the Quechua, who number in the millions and are spread across western South America.
 The Peruvian Quechua are thought to be direct descendants of the Inca, whose empire stretched from modern-day Colombia to Chile until Spanish colonization in the 16th century.
 Despite increased globalization, the rich cultural heritage of the Quechua people is still present today, visible, in part, in their colorful textile traditions and other time-honored crafts.
 The Quechua language is spoken widely and considered one of Peru’s official languages, along with Spanish.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.

 See a specially crafted National Geographic itinerary including this lodge.

 Join our expert-led "Peru Family Adventure" expedition.